runicscribe/worldbuilding-docs/dae-machina/index.md

 To the south, The lords of the Free Cities continue their endless squabbling over wealth and power, while the Riftlanders scour the ruins left behind by the Xoun cataclysm for artifacts of immense power.
-Further east, the 'jinn have withdrawn into isolation.
+Further east, the 'jinn have once again withdrawn into isolation.
 Meanwhile, rumours arise of a forgotten empire across the western sea, set on conquest.

 Amidst these nations, other dangers flourish.